ivangeevo/bwt-hc-tweaks/## Features.md

 - A new block called Dormant Soul Forge has been added and is naturally only found in nether fortresses.
 - The soul forge recipe has been changed to require a Dormant Soulforge and a Nether Star.

+### Miscellaneous changes
+- Slightly increased the time it takes for a Saw Block to break other blocks
+- Makes hemp crop blocks that are pushed by pistons to drop their loot